 Understanding the science behind these forces helps glove manufacturers engineer cut-resistant materials for safety gloves.
 Industry standards also apply these same forces to test and measure the effectiveness of cut-resistant gloves and assign them protection levels, which we’ll discuss later in this article.

-When looking for cut-resistant gloves, you need to consider the material used to manufacture these gloves as well as their benefits and limitations.
-This helps determine which materials are best suited to protect hands in your work environment.
+When looking for cut-resistant gloves, you need to consider the materials used to manufacture these gloves as well as their benefits and limitations.

-Metal can also be used as the only material in a glove.
-Gloves made with metal are called chainmail gloves and are made of metal rings linked together in a pattern to form mesh.
-This glove style is primarily used in food processing for deboning meat.
+Although less common, metal can be used as the only material in manufacturing cut-resistant gloves.
+These gloves are known as chainmail gloves.
+Chainmail gloves are made of metal rings linked together in a pattern to form mesh and are primarily used in food processing for deboning meat.
 The gloves offer an extremely high level of cut resistance, but they significantly limit the users’ range of motion.

 The key to manufacturing highly cut-resistant gloves that are comfortable is composite or engineered yarn.
 Engineered yarns incorporate the benefits of two or more fibers, instead of solely relying on one strong fiber.
 Combining materials within the yarn allows gloves to maintain comfort while increasing protection.
 When two cut-resistant materials such as HPPE and metal are combined, the resulting fiber can achieve up to ANSI Cut Level A9, the industry’s maximum level of cut protection.
 In addition, synthetic fibers like nylon or polyester and natural fibers such as cotton can be added into the yarn to enhance comfort, dexterity, and durability.

-Below is a quick overview of glove gauges, including their thickness and dexterity level, and how they impact a glove’s feel and performance in tasks that involve cut hazards.
+Below is a quick overview of glove gauges, including their thickness and attributes, to give you an idea of how gauges impact a glove’s feel and performance in tasks that involve cut hazards.